noahm/ClearskyUI/readme.md

 # Clearsky UI

-This program provides information from Bluesky using ATProto via Clearsky backend.
+This UI provides information from Bluesky using ATProto via Clearsky backend.

 ## Table of contents